Planar Ising magnetization field I. Uniqueness of the critical scaling limit: Second proof of the scaling limit of Phia using the -point functions of Chelkak, Hongler and Izyurov

 \end{proposition}

 There are a number of ways to prove this proposition.
-We present one based on the Griffiths-Hurst-Sherman inequality from \cite{\GHS}.
+We present one based on the Griffiths--Hurst--Sherman inequality from \cite{\GHS}.
 Let us state it here.

-\begin{theorem}[GHS inequality, \cite{\GHS}] Let $G=(V,E)$ be a finite graph.
-Consider a pair ferromagnetic Ising model on this graph (i.e., the interactions $J_{ij}$ between vertices $i\sim j$ are non-negative) and assume furthermore that the external field $\mathbf{h} = (h_v)_{v\in V}$ (which may vary from one vertex to another) is also non-negative.
+\begin{theorem}[(GHS inequality, \cite{\GHS})] Let $G=(V,E)$ be a finite graph.
+Consider a pair ferromagnetic Ising model on this graph (i.e., the interactions $J_{ij}$ between vertices $i\sim j$ are nonnegative) and assume furthermore that the external field $\mathbf{h} = (h_v)_{v\in V}$ (which may vary from one vertex to another) is also nonnegative.
 Under these general assumptions, one has for any vertices $i,j,k\in V$,

 \end{theorem}